Dennis Schroder NBA Playoffs Player Props: Lakers vs. Warriors

-The Los Angeles Lakers, Dennis Schroder included, face the Golden State Warriors at 8:30 PM ET on Saturday in the 2023 NBA Playoffs.
+Dennis Schroder could make a big impact for the Los Angeles Lakers at 10:00 PM on Monday versus the Golden State Warriors in the 2023 NBA Playoffs.

-In this article, we break down Schroder's available prop bets, providing stats to help you figure out the best wagers to make.
+In this piece we'll examine Schroder's stats and trends, helping you with your prop bets.

 Dennis Schroder Prop Bets vs. the Warriors